geo-martino/musify/docs/contributing.rst

       pip install -e '.[dev]'  # installs the `test` dependencies + dependencies for linting and other development uses pip install -e '.[docs]'  # installs just the core package + the required dependencies for building documentation

+6. Optionally, to ensure inhreitance diagrams in the documentation render correctly, install graphviz.
+   More info on how to install graphviz for you platform can be found `here <https://graphviz.org/download/>`_

 Making changes and testing
 ==========================